Our standard Terms and Conditions apply.

 We endeavour to ensure that all the information, availability, prices, representative availability and surcharges (including equipment hire) on our advertising materials are accurate, however occasionally changes and errors occur and we reserve the right to correct prices and other details in such circumstances.
 You must check the current price and all other details relating to the arrangements that you wish to book before you make your booking.

 We endeavor to ensure that the information regarding marine life and water and air temperatures on our website are accurate, however, we are unable to guarantee sightings of marine life or water temperatures during any booking.

 We do not guarantee the provision of Nitrox during diving activities booked by us.

 Adequate diving and travel insurance is a condition of your contract with us including:

-- Dive Injury Insurance: covering all risks, costs and expenses likely to be incurred as a result of a diving injury, including but not limited to re-compression chamber treats, air evacuation, and loss or damage to possessions.
+- Dive Injury Insurance: covering all risks, costs, and expenses likely to be incurred as a result of a diving injury, including but not limited to re-compression chamber treatments, air evacuation, and loss or damage to possessions.
 We recommend that this insurance covers SCUBA diving to 40m as a minimum as well as any other SCUBA activities that are confirmed in your itinerary or you may reasonable expect to be carrying out as part of your booking;

 - Medical Evacuation Insurance: covering all risks, costs and expenses likely to arise from a diving injury or necessitating your evacuation to a place of specialist care, including but not limited to low altitude air evacuation; specialist treatment and direct; and indirect losses; and